Read This First

 Prompt 3: Present 3 cases in which a logical assessment revealed fatal flaws in arguments that had been largely accepted by the public.

-The section turns on The Malthusian Catastrophe and Racial Eugenics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Malthusian Catastrophe and Racial Eugenics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Malthusian Catastrophe distinct from Racial Eugenics.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Malthusian Catastrophe distinct from Racial Eugenics.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with The Gambler’s Fallacy, The Malthusian Catastrophe, and Racial Eugenics.
+Treat The Gambler’s Fallacy, The Malthusian Catastrophe, and Racial Eugenics as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Argument